-- CO 1.
-Independently execute laboratory experiments using the standard methods and techniques in molecular biology, with the appropriate analysis and interpretation of results obtained. - CO 2.
-Independently use various instruments such as centrifuges, colorimeters, UV-transilluminator, Gel Doc, UV- Vis spectrophotometer in laboratory work.
+CO 1.
+Independently execute laboratory experiments using the standard methods and techniques in molecular biology, with the appropriate analysis and interpretation of results obtained.

+CO 2.
+Independently use various instruments such as centrifuges, colorimeters, UV-transilluminator, Gel Doc, UV-Vis spectrophotometer in laboratory work.

-- 1. Preparation of solutions for Molecular Biology experiments. - 2.
-Isolation of chromosomal DNA from yeast / bacterial cells - 3.
-Isolation of genomic DNA from animal tissues/ plant tissues - 4.
-Characterization of purity of DNA by UV spectrophotometry - 5.
-Estimation of DNA by diphenylamine method - 6.
-Isolation of RNA from coconut endosperm/yeast - 7.
-Estimation of RNA by orcinol method - 8.
-Isolation of Plasmid DNA by alkaline lysis method - 9.
-Agarose gel electrophoresis of genomic DNA & plasmid DNA - 10.
-Separation of proteins and Molecular weight determination by SDS-PAGE.
+- 1. Isolation of chromosomal DNA from yeast / bacterial cells. - 2.
+Isolation of genomic DNA from animal tissues/ plant tissues. - 3.
+Estimation of DNA by diphenylamine method. - 4.
+Isolation of RNA from coconut endosperm/ yeast. - 5.
+Estimation of RNA by orcinol method. - 6.
+Isolation of Plasmid DNA by alkaline lysis method. - 7.
+Agarose gel electrophoresis of genomic DNA & plasmid DNA - 8.
+Separation of proteins and Molecular weight determination by SDS-PAGE. - 9.
+Quantification and purity analysis of DNA by UV spectrophotometer.